 Overarching Concept of the Dialogue Series

-- cross-cultural experience, knowledge transfer about mutual perspectives and
+- cross-cultural experience, knowledge transfer about mutual perspectives and field trips/exposure visits

-- this series of dialogues is underpinned by ongoing research of participants and the organisers (interviews, group discussions, mapping, participant observation at field trips, document & discourse analysis, citizen science elements for participation of practitioners in research process)
+- this series of dialogues is underpinned by ongoing research of participants and the organisers (interviews, group discussions, mapping, participant observation at field trips, document & discourse analysis, citizen science elements for participation of practitioners in the research process)

 - research that comes out of the dialogue networking process and cumulates in collaborative proposals